cudzu/COMP-5700-Project/README.md

 This project focuses on analyzing AI-generated pull requests and repositories from the [AIDev dataset](https://huggingface.co/datasets/hao-li/AIDev) to understand the types of security-related tasks performed by agentic AI tools.
 The project extracts relevant information into CSV files for further exploration and analysis.

-The analysis is part of a course project and demonstrates practical skills in dataset extraction, cleaning, and organization using Python.
+The analysis is part of a course project and demonstrates practical skills in dataset extraction, cleaning, joining, classification, and organization using Python.

 ## Dataset